alanoursland/tr_xor/notes/src_design.md

 ## Overview

-This document outlines the source code structure for investigating the Prototype Surface Learning (PSL) theory through systematic experimentation, beginning with the XOR problem.
+This document outlines the source code structure.
 The design emphasizes modularity, reproducibility, and extensibility for future experiments on higher-dimensional problems.

 ## File Structure

 ### `models.py` - Neural Network Definitions

-Contains all neural network model architectures used in experiments, with specialized focus on geometric interpretability and PSL theory validation.
+Contains all neural network model architectures used in experiments, with specialized focus on geometric interpretability.

 **Core Classes:**